Our Verdict

 Common questions about this comparison

-The ViewSonic LX700-4K delivers Native 4K resolution and 4000 ANSI lumens for superior sharpness and brightness.
-The BenQ TK710STi uses 4K Pixel Shift technology and has 3200 ANSI lumens, which is still good but slightly less sharp and bright overall.
+The ViewSonic LX700-4K is significantly brighter with 4000 ANSI lumens.
+The BenQ TK710STi has 3200 ANSI lumens, which is still good but less capable in rooms with ambient light.

 Explore Other Categories